-- 5. (1) The Council must- - (a) administer funds appropriated by an Act of Parliament; - (b) initiate and administer funding from sources other than that appropriated by an Act of Parliament; - (c) consult and liaise with- - (i) the South African Qualifications Authority (SAQA) in respect of the establishment of an Education and Training Quality Assurance (ETQA) in terms of the National Qualifications Framework Act, 2008 (Act No. 67 of 2008); - (ii) the Department in respect of language matters; - (iii) the Council for Higher Education, in terms of the National Qualifications Framework Act, 2008 (Act No. 67 of 2008), in respect of specific training courses or programmes;
+- 4. (1) The Council must- - (a) administer funds appropriated by Parliament; - (b) initiate and administer funding from sources other than that appropriated from Parliament; - (c) consult and liaise with- - (i) the South African Qualifications Authority (SAQA) in respect of the 45 establishment of an Education and Training Quality Assurance (ETQA) in terms of the National Qualifications Framework Act, 2008 (Act No. 67 of 2008): - (ii) the Department in respect of language matters; - (iii) the council for higher education, in terms of the National Qualifications 50 Framework Act, 2008 (Act No. 67 of 2008), in respect of specific training courses or programmes; and - (iv) the National Skills Authority established in terms of the Skills Development Act, 1998 (Act No. 97 of 1998), in respect of skills development;

-(iv) the National Skills Authority established in terms of the Skills Development Act, 1998 (Act No. 97 of 1998), in respect of skills development; and (v) organised language professional bodies; 5 (d) promote liaison among language practitioners; (e) promote liaison and coordination in the field of training and accreditation pertaining to language professionalisation, both in the Republic and elsewhere, and to promote the standards of such training in the Republic; analyse and prioritise education and training needs in the language profession and make recommendations on the provision of such education and training; 10 (g) recognise accreditation of voluntary associations that are in the language profession: (h) levy and recover fees from registered persons; grant, refuse, ratify and withdraw accreditation; determine strategic policy, and make decisions in terms thereof, with regard to 15 the Council and the registered professions, for matters such as finance, education, registration, accreditation, ethics and standards of professional conduct, disciplinary procedure, scope of the professions, professional matters and maintenance and development of professional competence; (k) coordinate the activities of the Council established in terms of this Act; 20 propose levels of competency testing and qualifications; (m) monitor and audit achievements in terms of those prescribed standards and qualifications without itself being the provider of education and training; (n) keep a record of registered language practitioners; (o) devise a manner of application for registration and consider applications for 25 registration; (p) develop and implement the national system of registration for professional language practitioners; (q) develop and implement a framework for the accreditation of language practitioners at all levels; 30 develop, implement, enforce and revise the professional code of conduct governing the conduct of all registered language practitioners; perform any other developmental function relating to the provision of language services that may be required by the Minister; perform any other function aimed at the development of language profession- 35 (t)perform any other function necessary to attain the objectives of this Act; and develop, implement, enforce and review the code of conduct of all registered and accredited language professionals.
-(2) The Council may advise the Minister on- 40 (a) accreditation and competency levels in the language profession to improve the provision and the quality of services rendered by language practitioners, through adequate education and training; (b) standards, competency testing and accreditation in the language profession; (c) relevant international standards; and 45 (d) any matter falling within the scope of this Act.
-(3) In order to promote uniformity and cooperation by all organs of state on matters relating to the language practice, the Council must- (a) at least twice a year, convene meetings between organs of state that have an 50 interest in any matter related to the language practice; (b) act as a link between organs of state and stakeholders in the language practice in the Republic; and (c) liaise and interact with an organisation, structure or body that has an interest in a matter related to the language practice.
+- (d) promote and regulate professional liaison among registered professionals; (e) promote liaison and coordination in the field of training and accreditation pertaining to language professionalisation, both in the Republic and elsewhere, and to promote the standards of such training in the Republic; analyse and prioritise education and training needs in the language profession and make recommendations on the provision of such education and training; (g) recognise accreditation of voluntary associations that are in language profession; (h) levy and recover fees from registered persons; grant, refuse, ratify and withdraw accreditation; 10 (j) determine strategic policy, and make decisions in terms thereof, with regard to the Council and the registered professions, for matters such as finance, education, registration, accreditation, ethics and standards of professional conduct, disciplinary procedure, scope of the professions, professional matters and maintenance and development of professional competence; 15 (k) coordinate the activities of the Council established in terms of this Act; propose levels of competency testing and qualifications; (m) monitor and audit achievements in terms of those prescribed standards and qualifications without itself being the provider of education and training; keep a record of registered language practitioners; 20 (o) devise a manner of application for registration and consider applications for registration; (p) develop and implement the national system of registration for professional language practitioners; (q) develop and implement a framework for the accreditation of language 25 practitioners at all levels; (r) develop, implement, enforce and revise the professional code of ethics governing the conduct of all registered language practitioners; perform any other developmental function relating to the provision of language services that may be required by the Minister; 30 perform any other function aimed at the development of language professionals: and (u) perform any other function necessary to attain the objectives of this Act.
+(2) The Council may advise the Minister on-(a) accreditation and competency levels in the language profession to improve the 35 provision and the quality of services rendered by language practitioners, through adequate education and training; (b) standards, competency testing and accreditation in the language profession; (c) relevant international standards; and (d) any matter falling within the scope of this Act.
+40 (3) In order to promote uniformity and cooperation by all organs of state on matters relating to the language industry, the Council must-(a) at least twice a year, convene meetings between organs of state that have an interest in any matter related to the language industry; (b) act as a link between organs of state and stakeholders in the language industry 45 in the Republic; and liaise and interact with any organisation, structure or body that has an interest - CHAPTER 3